 The DMD program has adopted an honor code that applies to all students, faculty and staff.
-Adapted from the US Military Academies, it simply states that "I will not lie, cheat, steal, disrespect others nor tolerate among us anyone who does."
+Adapted from the US Military Academies, it simply states that "I will not lie, cheat, steal, nor disrespect others and will uphold all professionalism standards befitting a healthcare provider."